Can breathing and meditation ease PBC symptoms? new study says maybe.

 Summary

-This study tested a 10-week online wellness program for women with primary biliary cholangitis (PBC), a chronic liver disease.
+This study tested a 10-week online wellness program for women with primary biliary cholangitis (PBC), a chronic liver disease that causes fatigue, itching, brain fog, and emotional distress.
 The program included guided breathing, meditation, gentle movement, and optional nutrition advice.
-Researchers wanted to see if the program was easy to follow and if it helped with symptoms like fatigue, brain fog, and emotional distress.
-The goal is to find simple, at-home ways to improve quality of life for people with PBC.
+Researchers wanted to see if it was practical and helpful for managing symptoms and improving quality of life.

 Disclaimer